ivan-hc/AM/README.md

 		am -q {KEYWORD}
 		am -q --all {KEYWORD}
 		am -q --appimages {KEYWORD}
+		am -q --portable {KEYWORD}
 		am -q --pkg {PROGRAM1} {PROGRAM2}

 **Description**:

-Search for keywords in the list of available applications, add the "`--appimages`" option to list only the AppImages or add "`--pkg`" to list multiple programs at once.
+Search for keywords in the list of available applications, add the "`--appimages`" option to list only the AppImages, "`--portable`" option to list only the portable apps or add "`--pkg`" to list multiple programs at once.
 The "`--all`" flag allows you to consult the set of all supported databases.

 ------------------------------------------------------------------------
 ### `reinstall`